percx/Praeda/README.txt

 HTTP::Cookies
 IO::Socket
 HTML::TableExtract
-Getopt::Std
+use Getopt::Std
-Net::SSL
+use Net::SSL
-Net::SNMP
+use Net::SNMP
-NetAddr::IP;
+use NetAddr::IP;

-Windows Install Note: If running on Windows host and having issues install Net:SSL with cpan.
+Note: If running on Windows host and having issues install Net:SSL with cpan.
 Change the following in praeda.pl "use Net::SSL" to "use Net::SSLeay" and run the following install for Net-SSLeay.ppd: ppm install http://http://cpansearch.perl.org/src/MIKEM/Net-SSLeay-1.46/Net-SSLeay.ppd --force

-Linux Install Note: If you have issues installing Net::SSL on linux getting the following error "SSLeay.xs:35:25: fatal error: openssl/ssl.h: No such file or directory"
-You will need to install the libssl-dev "apt-get install libssl-dev"

 set root of praeda install in praeda.pl under